Summer Bed Bug Prevention Checklist For New England Homeowners

-Bed bugs invade throughout all four seasons in homes but it is more common in the summertime because travel is more common in the summertime.
+Bed bugs invade homes throughout all four seasons, but it is more common in the summertime because travel is also more common in the summertime.
 They do not care how clean or dirty your home is, as long as they can find a blood meal.
 Bed bugs are a problem for everyone from the rich to the poor, and from the young to the old.
 Bed bugs hitch a ride on shoes, clothing, bags, and luggage to get from one place to another.

 If you are wondering if there are ways to avoid bed bugs while you are on summer vacation, you should follow these tips:

 Pack your luggage carefully by putting all of your items in large ziplock type bags.

 Bring a few extra bags to use for dirty laundry and items you acquire on your trip.